human624/genesis-vim-fork/README.md

 <p align="center">
 A minimalistic nvim config aimed at Python developers.
 It is a lightweight replacement for PyCharm and VsCode, eliminating all unnecessary featuresd to be easily portable for running on servers and for deployment on Linux systems.
+I created this fork to remove these errors https://github.com/Zproger/GenesisNvim/pull/19 and make it convenient for me.
+And thanks to Zproger for the great work
 </p>

 ## 🌟 Preview